JosephKang1/Website-Portfolio/README.md

 - Icons are sourced from Font Awesome.
 - Additional images and icons are created or obtained from public domain sources.

-For more information or to view the live website, please visit [Joseph Kang's Portfolio](#).